Clinton, Oklahoma: Notable people

-Schools
+Education

+Its school district is Clinton Public Schools.

 Clinton has three elementary schools, one middle school and one high school within the public school system.
 There is also an alternative school that is part of the public school system.

 Sports

 Clinton is known for its high school football team, the "Red Tornadoes".
 The Red Tornadoes have won 17 state championships (1965, 1967, 1968, 1969, 1978, 1982, 1984, 1996, 1997, 2000, 2001, 2003, 2004, 2005, 2007, 2012, 2021) which ranks currently second in the state of Oklahoma behind Ada.
 The Red Tornado football program currently ranks first in the state in all-time wins.
 Along with football, Clinton excels at a number of other sports.
 Other school sports include boys' and girls' basketball (the "Lady Red Tornadoes" or "Lady Reds"), baseball, girls' softball, wrestling, tennis, soccer, girls' volleyball, and track and field.
 Clinton's wrestling team earned its first trip to a dual state championship final in 2015; it would lose to longtime rival Tuttle Tigers.
 They returned to the dual state championship final in 2017 where they lost to Tuttle, again.
 The Lady Red Tornadoes soccer team won the State Championship in 2017 under the leadership of Coach Eugene Jefferson.

 Team colors are maroon and gold and the school mascot is an anthropomorphic tornado named "Tony."

+Clinton hosted Minor league baseball.
+The Clinton Bulldogs played as members of the Class D level Oklahoma State League in 1922 and 1923.